 Back to our Developer Showcase Series to learn what developers in the real world are doing with Hyperledger technologies.
 Next up is Raj Sadaye.

 What advice would you offer other technologists or developers interested in getting started working on blockchain?

 What project in Hyperledger are you working on?
+Any new developments to share?
 Can you sum up your experience with Hyperledger?

 As Hyperledger’s incubated projects start maturing and hit 1.0s and beyond, what are the most interesting technologies, apps, or use cases coming out as a result from your perspective?